MilanSkocic/MilanSkocic/README.md

 I rediscovered Fortran with an 30+ year old code written in Fortran 77 that needed to be recompiled on a newer OS.
 Naturely, I started to learn the new standards for Fortran (> f90) and all the great features that come with for mathematical formulas especially the matrix operations included by default in the Fortran language.

 By rewriting some portions of the code with Modern Fortran, I saw that Modern Fortran features the best of Python and C i.e. simpicity for maths and execution speed.
 It became my favorite language for developing code for my daily use.
 The iso_c_binding feature allows to naturally expose Fortran routines to C code and therefore to plug them in a Python C extension.

-I am still learning the specifities of compiler options where I am not an expert.